 Whenever possible, use up pesticides in the approved way.
-When a product's approval has been withdrawn or amended (for commercial, safety or other reasons), a 'wind-down' period is given (except when there are major safety concerns) to allow remaining stocks of the product to be used up.
-The website at www.pesticides.gov.uk gives details of the approval status of individual products and details of reviews which may affect a range of products.
+When a product's approval has been withdrawn or amended for commercial, safety or other reasons, a 'wind-down' period is given to allow remaining stocks of the product to be used up.
+The only exception is where there are major safety concerns.
+The PSD website at https://secure.pesticides.gov.uk/pestreg/ gives details of the approval status of individual products and details of reviews which may affect a range of products.
 By checking this information, or asking your supplier, the manufacturer or an adviser, you should be able to avoid having to dispose of unapproved products.